seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

     - `extraTerms.json` - contains extra translations.
 Some are auto-generated from configuration on project init, and you can add more such as plural form of terms.
     - `i18nAsync.ts` - creates an i18next instance that lazy loads language translations on demand.
     - `i18nSync.ts` - creates an i18nnext instance that synchronously imports all language translations ahead of time.
 This is not quite functional, more for research.
-    - `supported.ts` - defines all of the supported languages.
+    - `languages.json` - defines all of the supported languages.
+New languages codes can be added manually, or using `upgrade` command.

 A [ProjectClient](https://seasketch.github.io/geoprocessing/api/classes/geoprocessing.ProjectClientBase.html) class is available in `project/projectClients.ts` that is used in project code for quick access to all project configuration including methods that ease working with them.
 This is the bridge that connects configuration with code and is the backbone of every geoprocessing function and report client.